noorfatimah-iqbalhusain/Wiztaqnia/Heartfelt Coding/README.md

 ## Learn More

-Full explanations, how it works, and deployment tips are available on the [Wiztaqnia® blog](https://wiztaqnia.com).
+Full explanations, how it works, and deployment tips are available on the [Wiztaqnia®](https://wiztaqnia.com).